A total of 11 mines located in the upper Ani River basin are collectively called "Ani Mine" and produced gold, silver, and copper ores.

 Later, Osakaya contracted to manage the mines, and its operation continued until the second half of the 19th century.

-In the Meiji period, the mine management was taken over by others several times, and it came under the control of the Meiji government in 1875.
+In the Meiji period, the mining rights were repeatedly transferred among several managers, including Ono-Gumi, and came under the control of the Meiji government in 1875.

 Although the government introduced modern equipment to the mines as part of a policy, these efforts yielded no results.